krward2/TicketManager/README.md

 -->

 Template PHP files to be used by the CS4342 students at UTEP during the Spring and Fall 2020 semester.
-These files will provide th basic elements to create a web interface to access the DB for the course project using PhP.
+These files will provide the basic elements to create a web interface to access the DB for the course project using PHP.

 ---
 ## Config File